 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-This notice applies to PopHealthCare, Inc., including its medical professionals and employees.
+This notice applies to PopHealthCare, including its affiliated medical professionals and employees.
 This notice will tell you how we may use and disclose medical information (also known as “protected health information”) about you.
 We also describe your rights and certain obligations we have regarding the use and disclosure of medical information.

 We are required by law to: